Simplify Filling Schedule FA using this Google Sheets Template

 Creating a Google Sheet Template for Schedule FA

-If you are a power user of Google Sheets, then with the instructions mentioned below you will have a working template ready.
-However, if you want to avoid all this work, you can purchase the Google Sheet template at a nominal cost using the payment link.
+If you are a power user of Google Sheets, then with the instructions mentioned below you should be able to create a template for yourself.
+However, if you want to save time and get a template that has been extensively tested, you can purchase the Google Sheet template at a nominal cost using the payment link.

 The key is to find out which sale transaction corresponds to which purchase transaction to figure out the corresponding values for each lot.
 Here is a gif to show the template in action, followed by explanation for each tab.